-Arthur and Bedevere return to the dreaded Knights who say "Ni!" but find that their name has been changed (to something so complex and random, it was probably ad libbed, and therefore, cannot be repeated here).
-The Knights who (so recently) said 'Ni!'" then charge Arthur with another useless errand and an impossible task.
+Arthur and Bedevere return to the dreaded Knights who say "Ni!" but find that their name has been changed (to something so complex and random it was probably ad libbed, and therefore cannot be repeated here).
+The Knights who (so recently) said "Ni!" charge Arthur with another useless errand and an impossible task.
 The eccentric Knights are defeated by Arthur's accidental discovery of a secret word which is their weakness.
 Robin and his musically sardonic minstrels then appear on the scene.
 They ride off together.

-The adventurers each overcome their individual perils and reunite to face a bleak and terrible winter (which they survive by eating Sir Robin's minstrels).
+Back in the Medieval world, the adventurers each overcome their perils and reunite to face a bleak and terrible winter (which they survive by eating Sir Robin's minstrels).

 The reunited party ventures further to find the enchanter named Tim (John Cleese

 ).
 Tim the Enchanter appears as a Scots-talking middle-aged man but commands great powers of pyrokinesis, has a very long, grey-streaked beard, and on his head either wears ram's horns, or grows them there.
 He is also able to withstand long awkward silences, doing nothing to break them.
 Arthur and his party are in awe of Tim and his spectacular display of pyrotechnics, and find themselves flustered when asking him for help, as per the instructions of the Old Man from Scene 24.
 Tim promises to help with their next phase of intelligence gathering and beckons the party follow him.
 After one step, he abruptly turns around and speaks of a terrible monster.
 The longer he spends on the warning, the more foolish he appears.
 Arthur's fearful respect for the enchanter is diminishing.